atomkirk/blog/content/blog/2021-03-29-loose-coupling/index.md

 What is a reference?
 It can be either a direct mention of a resource or type specific to your application (e.g. `Account`, `User` or `Invoice`) or it can be arguments, properties and events that are specific to your application.
-Usually, if you can remove any mention to anything specific to your app, you're pretty much there (e.g. a option called `hidden` instead of `hiddenToUser`).
+Usually, if you can remove any mention to anything specific to your app, you're pretty much there (e.g. an option called `hidden` instead of `hiddenToUser`).
+It's also important to not to accidentally couple services through leaky abstractions.

 You can create a loose coupling by making sure all the arrows (references) point in the same direction.
-Just because a service is used by 100 other different parts of the app doesn't mean its tightly coupled.
-Stripe is used by a bagillion companies, but its not coupled to any of them.
+Just because a service is used by 100 other different parts of the app doesn't mean it's tightly coupled.
+Stripe is used by a bagillion companies, but it's not coupled to any of them.

 Here's an example of how you might avoid coupling in a database.
-Let's say you've created a "service" resource that represents files stored on S3 called `CloudFile`.
+Let's say you've created a resource that represents files stored on S3 called `CloudFile`.
 It handles all the storage of file size, file name, and generating signed urls etc.
 Lot's of things in your app have files and they all reference a `CloudFile`.

 ![Coupled](simple.png)

 Let's say invoices now need to have two files.
-The impulse thing to do would be to change it from a `belongs_to` to a `has_many`, putting the foreign key on `CloudFile`:
+The naive thing to do would be to change it from a `belongs_to` to a `has_many`, putting the foreign key on `CloudFile`:

 ![Coupled](has_many.png)